mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 questions:  What is a time series?
 Our design answers this question by saying all time series data have the following elements:

-#.
-We define a time series as data that has a **fixed sample rate**.
+1. We define a time series as data that has a **fixed sample rate**.
    Some people extend this definiion to arbitrary x-y data, but we view that as wrong.
    Standard textbooks on signal processing focus exclusively on uniformly sampled data.
 With that assumption the time of any sample is virtual and does not need to be stored.
 Hence, the base object has methods to convert sample numbers to time and the inverse (time to sample number).
-#.
-Data processing always requires the time series have a **finite
+2. Data processing always requires the time series have a **finite length**.
-   length**.
 Hence, our definition of a time series directly supports windowed data of a specific length.
 The getter for this attribute is npts() and the setter is set_npts(int).
 This definition does not preclude an extension to modern continuous data sets that are too large to fit in memory, but that is an extension we don't currently support.
-#.
-We assume the data has been cleaned and **lacks data gaps**.
-Real
-   continuous data today nearly always have gaps at a range of scale created by a range of possible problems that create gaps:  telemetry gaps, power failures, instrument failures, time tears, and with older data gaps created by station servicing.
+3. We assume the data has been cleaned and **lacks data gaps**.
+Real continuous data today nearly always have gaps at a range of scale created by a range of possible problems that create gaps:  telemetry gaps, power failures, instrument failures, time tears, and with older instruments data gaps created by station servicing.
 MsPASS has stub API definitions for data with gaps, but these are currently not implemented.
 Since the main goal of MsPASS is to provide a framework for efficient processing of large data sets, we pass the